Smart-Solutions-Iceland/passi-public-documentation/docs/GraphQL/makingASimpleRequest.rst

 *Note that when upserting a pass, passTemplateId is a required argument*

 Go ahead and execute the query we just wrote.
-This should return to us the following:ref:`
+This should return to us the following results:

 .. code-block:: json